jenkins-infra/jenkins-io-components/docs-src/index.md

 # Jenkins.io Web Components

-So many web components for jenkins.io to use
+So many web components for jenkins.io to use.
+All of these are just HTML elements.
+You can it anywhere you can use HTML!

 ## &lt;jio-improve-this-page>

-`<jio-improve-this-page>` is an awesome element.
-It's a great introduction to building web components with LitElement, with nice documentation site as well.
+`<jio-improve-this-page>` links to github's edit file screen

-### As easy as HTML
+### HTML

 <section class="columns">
   <div>

-`<jio-improve-this-page>` is just an HTML element.
-You can it anywhere you can use HTML!

 ```html
 <jio-improve-this-page sourcePath="docs-src/index.md" githubRepo="halkeye/jenkins-io-components"></jio-improve-this-page>